 Fletcher International Exports

 Fletcher International Exports is an Australian company that processes and exports meat products, and also has a grain handling and intermodal freight terminal at Dubbo in New South Wales.
-The company owns three FIE Class locomotives, which are operated by Southern Shorthaul Railroad.
+The company owns four FIE Class locomotives, which are operated by Southern Shorthaul Railroad.

 Fortescue Metals Group (FMG)

 Freightliner Australia operates freight services from regional New South Wales to ports at Sydney and Newcastle.
 Operations include the haulage of cotton from Warren and Wee Waa.
-It is owned by Genesee & Wyoming but continues as a separate operator.

 GrainCorp is a grain handling and marketing company servicing New South Wales, Queensland and Victoria.
 It provides an integrated supply chain from farms to export terminals.
 GrainCorp’s network of regional storage sites has a capacity of over 20 million tonnes, and there are export terminals at Mackay, Gladstone and Brisbane in Queensland, Newcastle and Port Kembla in New South Wales, and Geelong and Portland in Victoria.
 Rail operations are serviced by a fleet of 48 Class locomotives.

 Isis Central Sugar Mill operates Isis Central Mill at Cordalba.
 The mill crushes over 1.4 million tonnes of sugar cane each season, which is transported by its network of sugar cane railways.

 Linfox is Asia Pacific’s largest privately-owned logistics company, employing more than 24,000 people across 12 countries.
 It operates around 30 intermodal freight train services to and from the Port of Brisbane each week.